All trainings are geared towards agencies, not individuals.

 Thinking for a Change Training- An Integrated Cognitive Behavior Change Program*

 Thinking for a Change (T4C) is a cognitive-behavioral program, led by a simple principle, thinking (internal behavior) controls actions (external behavior).
 Therefore, it is necessary to target an individual’s thinking in order to change their actions and increase the potential to reduce recidivism.
-This five-day facilitator training incorporates two main learning objectives: 1). to personally understand the curriculum concepts and skills, and 2). to practice facilitating deliver of each of the three components (cognitive self change, social skills and problem solving).
+This four-day facilitator training incorporates two main learning objectives: 1). to personally understand the curriculum concepts and skills, and 2). to practice facilitating deliver of each of the three components (cognitive self change, social skills and problem solving).
 To this end, facilitators are guided through a process towards understanding the foundations of cognitive-behavioral approaches, and being able to articulate the core principles and components of T4C.

-Aggression Interruption Training*
+Aggression Replacement Training*

 *These sessions have been added to the complement of trainings within the past year.